-Skills book page 7 'Feudalism and society in Europe'

-- During the period referred to as the Central Middle Ages, spanning from the 11th to the 13th centuries, Europe experienced notable transformations.
-The introduction of agricultural innovations like the three-field system and horse-drawn plows led to increased productivity, resulting in population growth.
+Lesson Plan 2 Reference pages 4-8 Topics Resources Skills book page Central Middle Ages 7 'Feudalism and Late Middle Ages society in Europe' Prior knowledge / Introduction During the period referred to as the Central Middle Ages, spanning from the 11th to the 13th centuries, Europe experienced notable transformations.
+The introduction of agricultural innovations like the three-field system and horsedrawn plows led to increased productivity, resulting in population growth.
 As a consequence, towns and cities emerged, impacting the social and political dynamics of Europe.
 This era witnessed the rise of the middle class, comprised of individuals engaged in trade, crafts, and banking, challenging the traditional feudal order.
-Guilds, associations of craftsmen, played a significant role in protecting the interests of their members. - Powerful medieval monarchies also emerged during this time, with rulers like William the Conqueror and Philip II consolidating their authority and expanding their territories.
-They established centralized governments and implemented legal reforms to strengthen their rule. - Intellectual pursuits in the Middle Ages sought to reconcile reason and faith, with logical analysis applied to explore theological questions.
+Guilds, associations of craftsmen, played a significant role in protecting the interests of their members.
+Powerful medieval monarchies also emerged during this time, with rulers like William the Conqueror and Philip II consolidating their authority and expanding their territories.
+They established centralized governments and implemented legal reforms to strengthen their rule.
+Intellectual pursuits in the Middle Ages sought to reconcile reason and faith, with logical analysis applied to explore theological questions.
 Renowned universities, such as Oxford and Paris, became hubs of learning and intellectual debate.
 Art and architecture primarily focused on religious themes, with Romanesque and Gothic styles prevalent.
-Romanesque architecture featured thick walls and rounded arches, while Gothic architecture embraced pointed arches, ribbed vaults, and flying buttresses, allowing for larger windows and brighter interiors through the use of stained glass. - The Late Middle Ages, spanning the 14th to the 15th centuries, presented significant challenges and changes.
+Romanesque architecture featured thick walls and rounded arches, while Gothic architecture embraced pointed arches, ribbed vaults, and flying buttresses, allowing for larger windows and brighter interiors through the use of stained glass.
+The Late Middle Ages, spanning the 14th to the 15th centuries, presented significant challenges and changes.
 The devastating Black Death pandemic caused widespread loss of life and profound social and economic disruptions.
 The feudal system began to decline, and peasant revolts, like the English Peasants' Revolt in 1381, demanded improved rights and conditions.
-The cultural landscape also experienced important developments, including the Renaissance, a period marked by renewed interest in classical knowledge and humanism, which paved the way for the Early Modern period.
+The cultural landscape also experienced important developments, including the humanism, which paved the way for the Early Modern period.